wp-plugins/custom-content-type-manager/readme.txt

 * Improved parser to handle output filters in placeholders.
 * Lots of general cleanup to consolidate similar functions.
+* Fixed bug in format string for summarize-posts shortcode.

 = 0.9.6 =